M4dNation/data-manufactory/README.md

 const Factory = require("data-manufactory");
 ```

-Once imported, you just have to instanciate to have an exportable factory you can use to generate data.
+Once imported, you just have to instanciate it to have an exportable factory you can use to generate data.

 ```javascript
 import Factory from "data-manufactory";